South Georgia and the South Sandwich Islands: Government

 Executive power is vested in the monarch of the United Kingdom and is exercised by the Commissioner, a post held by the Governor of the Falkland Islands.
-The current Commissioner is Alison Blake, who took the post on 1 July 2022.
+The current Commissioner is Colin Martin-Reynolds, who took the post on 29 July 2025.

-The executive, based in Stanley, Falkland Islands, made up of a Chief Executive, three Directors, two managers, and a Business Support Officer.
+The executive, based in Stanley, Falkland Islands, is made up of a Chief Executive, three Directors, two managers, and a Business Support Officer.

 The Financial Secretary and Attorney General of the territory are appointed ex officio similar appointments in the Falkland Islands' government.

 On the island itself, Government Officers manage vessel visits, fishing and tourism, and represent the government 'on the ground'.
 A summer Deputy Postmaster runs the Post Office at Grytviken during the tourism season.

-As no permanent inhabitants live on the islands, no legislative council and no elections are needed.
+As no permanent inhabitants live on the islands, no legislative council nor elections are needed.
 The UK Foreign, Commonwealth and Development Office (FCDO) manages the foreign relations of the territory.
 Since 1982, the territory celebrates Liberation Day on 25 April.

 The constitution of the territory (adopted 3 October 1985), the manner in which its government is directed and the availability of judicial review were discussed in a series of litigations between 2001 and 2005 (see, in particular, Regina v.
 Secretary of State for Foreign and Commonwealth Affairs (Appellant) ex parte Quark Fishing Limited [2005] UKHL 57).
 Although its government is directed by the FCDO, it was held that, since it was acting as an agent of the Crown in right of South Georgia and the South Sandwich Islands rather than in right of the UK, its decisions under that direction could not be challenged as if they were in law decisions of a UK government department; thus the European Convention on Human Rights did not apply.